 Or link to existing content

-This is the advanced linking section that allows you to create internal links.
-Type a word or keyword phrase related to the post or page you want to hyperlink in the Search field.
-WordPress will automatically begin searching for pages and posts containing those words …
+This is the linking function that allows you to create internal links to your content.
+Enter a word or keyword phrase related to the post or page you want to hyperlink into the Search box.
+WordPress will automatically display posts and pages containing those words …

-(Enter the search term to display related pages and posts)
+(Enter the search term to view related pages and posts)

-Click on the page or post you want to link to, and the URL of your selected item will automatically be inserted into the URL field …
+Select the title of the page or post you want to link to, and the item’s URL automatically gets added to the destination URL field …

 (Link to posts or pages)

-But you are not just limited to standard pages or posts.
+You are not limited to standard pages or posts.
 You can also link to custom post types like products, testimonials, etc. …

-(Create internal links to custom WordPress post types in addition to default posts or pages)
+(Add internal links to custom WordPress post types in addition to pages or posts)

-If you want the linked content to open in a new browser window, tick the Open link in a new window/tab box and click the Add Link button …
+If you want the link to open in a new browser window, tick the Open link in a new window/tab box and click the Add Link button …

-(You can open external and internal links in a new window – even external links to content about internal links!)
+(You can open external and internal links in new windows – even external links pointing to content about internal links!)